Elemaga: Culture

 The burial of an Elemaga man or woman is the responsibility of the deceased family and of the village.
 Umunna (the first male son in the family) and Umuada (the first daughters of the family) play an important role for the peaceful atmosphere of the village, by settling communal and family disputes such as farmland disputes, economic use of trees, sand and communal land.

 The fourth smallest village among the 14 villages of the Ibere community, it is richly surrounded with numerous cultural displays like the Ekpe Festival.
 Elemaga's cultural heritage is diverse, some of them are Itu Ogwu, Ekpe, Oboni, Okonko and many others.

 Elemaga people share sociocultural similarities with their neighbouring villages such as the Ekpe Festival, New yam festival, Oboni Dance, Ekpe masquerade, Okonko Dance and ubochi owu (resting market day).
 Major ceremonies such as marriage, burial, and traditional dance share striking resemblance among her relatives in the diaspora.

 The language of Elemaga Ibere is typical Igbo language with a sharp difference.

 Religion

-In contrast to what was believed a century ago, there is no evidence of pre-Christian significance in the small farming village of Elemaga Ibere though Christianity is now dominantly practiced.
+In contrast to what was believed a century ago, there is no evidence of pre-Christian significance in the small farming village of Elemaga Ibere, however Christianity is now dominantly practiced.